 This course presents the content for Maternal-Child nursing.
 Students will be instructed in care of the ante-partum, laboring and post-partum woman, and family.
-The student will also be instructed in
+The student will also be instructed in care of the pediatric patient and family.
+Composite nursing theory is used as it relates to maternal-child nursing to build knowledge in this course.
+Nursing diagnosis and care planning will be practiced in care of these special-needs groups.

-Prereqs: ADN-RN 101
+Preregs: ADN-RN 101